decretist/Dissertation/Chapter4/visualization.md

 library, is rectangular and the axes are approximately to scale, most of the figures in this chapter were generated using stylo, an R package for stylometric analysis, which outputs square plots.
-Regardless of appearance, readers should bear in mind that the area plotted is wider than it is tall, that is, that it always displays greater variation between samples horizontally along the x-axis than it does vertically along the y-axis.
+Regardless of appearance, however, readers should bear in mind that the area plotted is always wider than it is tall, that is, that it displays greater variation between samples horizontally along the x-axis than it does vertically along the y-axis.

+---

 Figure 0a plots the first- and second-recension values (labelled R1 and R2 respectively), as well as the means (indicated by the